petter-holmberg/cpp-ref/concurrency.md

 The task-based model of concurrency in C++ provides a high-level view that focuses on producing results concurrently, without requiring code that directly shares data between threads.
 Think in terms of tasks that can be executed concurrently, rather than directly in terms of threads, and prefer task-based programming to thread-based.
 [Meyers14](#Meyers14) §35 [Stroustrup13](#Stroustrup13) §42.4

 Situations when a thread-based rather than task-based approach may be appropriate include: [Meyers14](#Meyers14) §35
-- When there is a need to access to the API of the underlying threading implemenation.
+- When there is a need to access to the API of the underlying threading implementation.
 - When there is a need and possibility to optimize thread usage for the application.
 - When there is a need to implement threading technology beyond the C++ concurrency API.

 ### Futures

 If a thread needs to wait for a specific one-off event, use a `std::future<>`, or a `std::shared_future<>` to represent this event.
-The template parameter is for the type of the associated data, with the `<void>` specialization representing situations when there is no associated data.
+The template parameter is for the type of the associated data, with the `void` specialization representing situations when there is no associated data.
 [Williams12](#Willams12) §4.2.1

 For simple asynchronous tasks, instead of launching a `std::thread` (which doesn't have a direct way of returning a calculated result), use `std::async()`.
 It immediately returns a `std::future<>` object, which will eventually hold the returned value of the called function.
 To get the value, call the `.get()` member function of the future, which will block until the result can be returned.